fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-adguardhome-cloudflare.md

 When ready, use command `docker compose up -d` to download and run the container as a daemon in the background.
 (If you're already running a stack of containers, you can add the above to your existing compose file.)

-Next you'll need to set the IP address of AdGuard Home as the DNS server in your router.
-(If you're setting this up on the Flint 2, skip this part because it's automatically configured.)
-Each router is different, but generally you're looking for the *DNS server* settings usually located within a router's *DHCP* section.
-If your router lets you set a custom DNS server, enter the IP address of the machine running AdGuard Home here, e.g. `192.168.0.50`.
+Next you'll need to set the IP address of AdGuard Home as the _DNS server_ in your router.
+(If you're setting this up on the _Flint 2_, skip this part because it's automatically configured.)
+Each router is different, but generally you're looking for the *DNS server* setting, usually located within a router's *DHCP settings*.
+If your router lets you set a custom DNS server, enter the _IP address_ of the machine running **AdGuard Home** here, e.g. `192.168.0.50`.

-However, not all routers let you set a custom DNS server (this is especially common in ISP-provided routers), in which case you are out of luck -- you will have to manually set the AdGuard Home IP address as the DNS server on a per-device basis.
+However, not all routers let you set a custom DNS server (this is especially common in ISP-provided routers), in which case you are out of luck -- you will have to manually set the AdGuard Home IP address as the DNS in network settings on a per-device basis.
 If this is undesirable or unfeasable, and if your router lets you turn off it's DHCP server, you might consider using *Pi-Hole* instead since it can act as a DHCP server for your network.

 Once AdGuard Home is being broadcast as the network's DNS server by the router, your devices will gradually begin querying it as they renew their DHCP leases.
 You can usually force a renew by restarting a device, or just reboot the router and it should propagate the changes to all devices.